asem187/build-odoo-bot/README.md

    ```bash
    HOST=0.0.0.0 PORT=8000 python start_bot.py
    ```
+6. To keep the documentation up to date automatically, set `INGEST_INTERVAL_HOURS` in your `.env` file.
+When this value is greater than ``0`` the `start_bot.py` script schedules periodic runs of the ingestion process in the background.

 ### Voice Chat
 Send an audio file (e.g., MP3) to the `/voice` endpoint or stream audio frames